Laidout/laidout/README.md

 and gradients (linear, radial, and mesh).
 Also, you can make a type of image that can be stretched around.
 The very basics to get my cartoon books done, in other words.
-Many more features are planned, like such non-essentials (to me anyway) as text!
+Many more features are planned, like such non-essentials (to me anyway) as streamed text!
 Who needs text when a picture is worth a thousand words?
-You can import EPS or image files from other programs as a way to fake having text.

 Laidout is built upon the Laxkit (http://laxkit.sourceforge.net).